-Net expenditure incurred by the Agency in carrying out the objects of the DI-PPF Act are payable from the PPF Life Fund as provided under the DI-PPF Act.
+Expenditure net of grants and recoveries incurred by the Agency in carrying out the objects of the DI-PPF Act are payable from the PPF Life Fund as provided under the DI-PPF Act.

 The PPF Life Fund does not have taxable income for this financial year.
 The levies received from PPF Scheme members are exempted from income tax based on the income tax exemption conditions granted by Ministry of Finance.